NaYeon (NY) Yang, Ph.D. (she/her), is an Assistant Professor of Counseling Psychology in the Department of Psychology

 Doctoral Internship in Health Service Psychology at the University of Maryland Counseling

 Center.
-Prior to her doctoral education, she earned her M.Ed. in Counseling from Korea
+She received her M.Ed. in Counseling from Korea University and her B.A. in

-University and her B.A. in Psychology and Asian Languages and Literatures from the
+Psychology and Asian Languages and Literatures from the University of Minnesota, Twin

 Dr. Yang’s research broadly focuses on (a) grief, loss, and trauma, (b) career development,